zehnm/aoostar-rs/README.md

 **See [Linux shell commands](doc/shell_commands.md) on how to switch off the display with standard Linux commands!**

+See [releases](https://github.com/zehnm/aoostar-rs/releases) for binary Linux x64 releases and [Linux systemd Service](linux/) on how to automatically switch off the LCD at boot up.
+A Debian package for easy installation is planned for the future!

 ## Reverse Engineering

 Reverse engineered LCD commands: [doc/lcd_protocol.md](doc/lcd_protocol.md)